Simultaneous rotation of infinitely many parallel line segments: Rotating a square, the proof of Theorem

-By \eqref{e:suc}, $f_\delta(h)$ is upper semicontinuous in $h$.
-Hence $f_\frac{1}{n}$ is a sequence of upper semicontinuous functions on $[0,1]$, which is pointwise monotonically decreasing, and pointwise converges to 0.
+By \eqref{e:suc} and the continuity of $f_\delta(h)$ in $\delta$, we obtain that $f_\delta(h)$ is upper semicontinuous in $h$.
+Hence, $f_\frac{1}{n}$ is a sequence of upper semicontinuous functions on $[0,1]$, which is pointwise monotonically decreasing, and pointwise converges to 0.
 It is easy to prove that such a sequence must uniformly converge to 0.
-Therefore there exists a $\delta_0 > 0$ such that $U=B_{\delta_0}$ has all the required properties. \end{proof}
+Therefore, there exists a $\delta_0 > 0$ such that $U=B_{\delta_0}$ has all the required properties. \end{proof}